swiftlang/swift-evolution/proposals/mmmm-distributed-actor-isolation.md

 // distributed actor Player: Codable, ... {
   nonisolated public init(from decoder: Decoder) throws {
     // ~~~ pseudo code for illustration purposes ~~~
     guard let system = decoder.userInfo[.distributedActorSystemKey] as?
-DistributedActorSystem else {
+Self.ActorSystem else {
       throw DistributedActorCodingError(message:
         "Missing DistributedActorSystem (for key .distributedActorSystemKey) " + "in \(decoder).userInfo, while decoding \(Self.self)!")
     }

     // [1] decode the identity
-    let id: ID = try system.decodeID(from: decoder)
+    let id: ID = try Self.ID(from: decoder)
-    // [2] resolve the identity using the current system; this usually will return a "remote reference" self = try Self.resolve(id, using: system)
+    // [2] resolve the identity using the current system; this usually will return a "remote reference" self = try Self.resolve(id: id, using: system) // (!)
   }
 // }
 ```

 The Decodable's `init(from:)` implementation is actually not possible to express in plain Swift today, because the restriction on self assignment in class initializers (and therefore also actor initializers).

-> **Note:** We intend to eventually generalize this more permissive self-assignment in designated class/actor initializer mechanism, however that would be done as separate mini proposal.
+> **Note:** We could eventually generalize this more mutable `self` in class/actor initializer mechanism, however that would be done as separate Swift Evolution proposal.
+We are aware [this feature was requested before](https://forums.swift.org/t/allow-self-x-in-class-convenience-initializers/15924), and feels like a natural follow up to this proposal to generalize this capability.

 Note also that, realistically, there is only one correct way to implement a distributed actor's Codability (as well as `Hashable` and `Equatable` conformances), because the only property that is related to its identity, and is known to both local and remote "sides" is the identity, as such implementations of those protocols must be directly derived from the `id` property of a distributed actor.